The Lance Peters, MD, Memorial Biomechanics Award

 - Paper reporting research must be published in a peer reviewed journal.

-- Article must be published in its final version in print or electronically by submission deadline of July 12, 2012.
+- Article must be published in its final version in print or electronically by the submission deadline.
 Articles published electronically ahead of print are acceptable.

 - Articles accepted for publication but not published by submission deadline are not acceptable; they must be submitted in the following year.

 - Applicants must complete the online form.